romainsacchi/carculator/docs/modeling.rst

 It is important to note that although **carculator** differentiates noise coefficients by powertrain (internal combustion engine, electric and hybrid), it is not possible to differentiate them by size class.
 Therefore, the noise produced by a `small` vehicle will be similar to that produced by a `large` vehicle.

+Finally, the noise coefficients used correspond to day time exposure only.

 Vehicle inventory